 Severe Disability Premium and UC

-Claimants who receive the Severe Disability Premium on top of their income benefit (or who received this in the last month and whose circumstances have not changed) are no longer able to move to Universal Credit, except through ‘managed migration’.
+Claimants who receive the Severe Disability Premium on top of their Income Support (or who received this in the last month and whose circumstances have not changed) are no longer able to move to Universal Credit, except through ‘managed migration’.
 This is because of new Transitional Protection regulations which mean that people moved over to Universal Credit by ‘managed migration’ will not be worse off when they are transferred.
-If these claimants are entitled to less under Universal Credit than under the old ‘legacy’ benefits, they will receive a ‘transitional amount’ to top up their Universal Credit to the same amount under managed migration, although this will be time limited.
+If these claimants are entitled to less under Universal Credit than under the old ‘legacy’ benefits, they will receive a ‘transitional amount’ to top up their Universal Credit to the same amount under Managed Migration, although this will be time limited.

 Universal Credit Two-child Limit